St Michael and All Angels Church, Blantyre: Construction

-Design and structural elements include arches, domes, and flying buttresses.
+The design and structural elements include arches, domes, and flying buttresses.
 The two towers are not identical.
 A Moorish, domed bell tower, which contains a circular staircase, is built into the angle between the south-western tower and the wall of the south aisle.
 The interior consists of a Byzantine arcade of six arches.

 Modifications and renovations

 An organ was installed in the North transept in 1907, and electric light was installed in 1912.
 The organ was replaced in 1954.
 The church underwent renovations in the 1970s, but has changed little in appearance since it was built.
 A large crack was found and repaired with flitch plates and turnbuckles.